About my class

-Philosophy for class
+Philosophy for study

 Resources used